Raja Ram Singh Kushwaha: Life

-In 2020-21, he led a procession from Bihar to Delhi-Punjab border in the support of peasant agitators, who were opposing the three farm laws that were passed by Narendra Modi government.
+In 2020-21, he led a procession from Bihar to the Delhi-Punjab border in support of peasant agitators, who were opposing the three farm laws that were passed by the Narendra Modi government.
 These bills, which were later scrapped, were branded as against farmers by the agitators.
-He has also consistently demanded the restoration of Agricultural Produce Market Committees, which were disbanded by Bihar government.
+He has also consistently demanded the restoration of Agricultural Produce Market Committees, which were disbanded by the Bihar government.

-Singh was made a candidate for 2024 Indian general elections from Karakat Lok Sabha constituency against Rashtriya Lok Morcha president Upendra Kushwaha, who contested as an ally of Bhartiya Janata Party.
+Singh was made a candidate for the 2024 Indian general elections from Karakat Lok Sabha constituency against Rashtriya Lok Morcha president Upendra Kushwaha, who contested as an ally of Bhartiya Janata Party.
 In this election, he faced a triangular contest with the entry of Bhojpuri singer and actor Pawan Singh, who denied BJP's symbol from Asansol to contest from Karakat constituency.
 It was speculated in political discourse that Pawan Singh will be able to collect a major chunk of Rajput votes in the electoral contest between two Koeri leaders.

 After the final counting of votes Raja Ram Singh clinched an easy victory by defeating Pawan Singh with a fair margin of over one lakh votes.
 For his election campaigns and election expenses, Raja Ram, like his party colleague Sudama Prasad relied on donation from the public.
 They got twenty lakh coupons of ₹ 20 each printed by their party and travelled door to door to meet the voters requesting them to donate.
-With these minimal resources and lack of helicopters to expedite their election campaign, their workers travelled on bicycles and two wheelers to connect with the ordinary people.
+With these minimal resources and lack of helicopters to expedite their election campaign, their workers travelled on bicycles and two-wheelers to connect with the ordinary people.
 The result was surprisingly positive for both Raja Ram and Prasad, who were able to defeat National Democratic Alliance heavyweights R. K. Singh and Upendra Kushwaha, besides Bhojpuri actor Pawan Singh.